dargueta/unicorn-lua/README.rst

    :alt: Lua versions
    :target: https://www.lua.org

-An attempt at making Lua bindings for the `Unicorn CPU Emulator <http://www.unicorn-engine.org/>`_.
+An attempt at making Lua bindings for the `Unicorn CPU Emulator`_.

 This is in a *highly* experimental phase right now and **should not** be used in anything requiring reliability.